violazhong/violazhong.github.io/index.md

 ## About Me

-I'm an indepedent AI safety researcher, also a software engineer based in New York.
+I'm an AI safety researcher, a software engineer based in New York.

-I engage with AI safety since 2018, spanning myself from AI policy to AI safety technical work.
-My research interests include how AI perceives its human user, and LLM hallucination.
-I make technical AI safety research using mechanistic interpretability.
-Back to my earlier days, I investigated ML-application in the tenent-screening industry, and forecasted [Arroyo v.
+I engage with AI safety since 2018, spanning from AI policy to AI safety technical work.
+My research focus is how AI perceives its human user, and I use mechanistic interpretability.
+I investigated ML-application in tenent-screening, and forecasted [Arroyo v.
 CoreLogic (2018)](https://www.nhlp.org/our-initiatives/arroyo-v-corelogic/).
 My ML policy work was accepted by [ACM FAccT](https://facctconference.org/) 2019.

 I'm particularly good at cross-domain pattern recognition and connecting dots that most didn't see.
 My best work has been constantly achieved by reframing an intractable problem into one with feasible solutions.
 I thrive in a lot of intellectual complexity and with execution autonomy.

 I'm actively looking for collaborators!
-I'd be happy to hear about your work as well, let's chat!
+I'd be happy to hear about your work, let's chat!

 ## Selected Work
 - [I and Thou: Turning the Mirror on the Machine](https://violazhong.github.io/i-and-thou-vector/)